 The minor in Engineering for Sustainable Development exposes engineering students to some of the key issues related to development, methods of information-gathering in diverse and difficult settings, and working effectively with non-engineers on complex problems.
 The minor is open to undergraduates in any of the engineering disciplines in the Whiting School of Engineering.
 Students in Arts & Sciences may also pursue the minor with the permission of the program director.

 For further information, please contact Erica Schoenberger via email or at 410-516-6158.

 The minor encompasses seven courses.
 The core course is EN.570.110 Introduction to Engineering for Sustainable Development.
-Five additional courses will be selected in a program devised in consultation with the minor advisor.
+Six additional courses will be selected in a program devised in consultation with the minor advisor.